Leo Kottke, Peter Lang & John Fahey: History

 Fahey had started a new genre of guitar music, known later as American primitive guitar, which comprised traditional fingerpicking steel string guitar techniques applied to neo-classical compositions.
 The Takoma label showcased such music and its roster included Kottke and Lang.
 Kottke's 6- and 12-String Guitar became a surprise hit and the profits funded an expansion of the label.
 Leo Kottke/Peter Lang/John Fahey was released to help gain greater exposure for Fahey and Lang as well as the label itself.

 Each guitarist plays four solo pieces.
 The Fahey tracks are re-recordings of four well-known Fahey songs.
 Kottke would later re-record "Cripple Creek" and "Ice Miner" (on Mudlark).

 Cover

 The cover contains the names of the three guitarists in a circle in order that none is listed first.
 Therefore, various discographies note the title in different manners.
-The spine, although, reads Leo Kottke/Peter Lang/John Fahey.
+The spine, however, reads Leo Kottke/Peter Lang/John Fahey.

 The back cover contains a comical or absurd biography of each artist as well as a description of Takoma Records: "Takoma Records is widely ignored as a freckle on the soft white underbelly of the record business.
 Intrepid and enterprising, this indigestible little company has an unblemished record.
 The unblemished record can be seen in its glass case at the Takoma archives between the hours of 6 midnight and 12."